Alejo Vidal-Quadras Roca: Attempted assassination

+Aftermath

+In January 2024, a suspect in the assassination attempt was arrested in Colombia.
+Currently four individuals have been arrested in connection with the shooting, while the alleged shooter, a French citizen of Tunisian descent with multiple prior convictions in France, is still at large.

+Also Vidal-Quadras called for a change in the EU policy towards the Islamic Republic to avoid trying to "appease, to negotiate, to dialogue and to make concessions".

+Political positions

 Alejo Vidal-Quadras defines himself as liberal-conservative.
-He is opposed to abortion rights and gay marriage.
+He is the founder of far-right political party Vox, and is opposed to abortion rights and gay marriage.

+Personal life

 He currently lives off his pensions as a former university professor and a former member of the European Parliament.
 In addition to serving in the European Parliament, he has occupied several elected positions in Spain: he was a member of the Barcelona City Council (1987–1991), member of the Parliament of Catalonia (1988–1996) and Senator in the Spanish Senate (1996–1999).